MicrosoftDocs/cross-device/project-rome-docs/devicerelay/ios/how-to-guides/command-remote-devices-and-apps-ios.md

 # Implementing device relay for iOS

 The features of Project Rome are supported by an underlying platform called the Connected Devices Platform.
-This guide provides the necessary steps to get started using the Connected Devices Platform in your app, and then explains how to use the platform to implement device relay related features.
+This guide provides the necessary steps to get started using the Connected Devices Platform for device relay in your app, and then explains how to use the platform to implement device relay related features.

 This guide will reference code from the [Project Rome iOS sample app](https://github.com/Microsoft/project-rome/tree/master/iOS/samples) that is available on GitHub.

-## Prepare to use the platform
+## Setting up the Connected Devices Platform

 [!INCLUDE [ios/preliminary-setup](../../../includes/ios/preliminary-setup.md)]

 [!INCLUDE [auth-scopesiOS](../../../includes/auth-scopesiOS.md)]

-### Preliminary setup for push notifications
+### Set up push notifications

 nichola - is it that big of an issue if the dev does this setup anyways?
 I think that this "warning" here is too long of a tangent and takes away from the setup experience.